opencog/atomspace-dht/README.md

 Both of these hit hard-coded limits in OpenDHT: each DHT node can only store 64K blocks data, and these tests generates about 3x more than that.
-When this limit is hit, OpenDHT busy-waits at 100% cpu... for a currently-unkown reason...
+When this limit is hit, OpenDHT busy-waits at 100% cpu... for a currently-unknown reason...
 (I can't find the limit that is blocking this).

 ## Naive Architecture